KannonZenetism/zenetism-field-physics/structural-physics/SP07-energy-ontology-and-spectral-flow.md

 - Maintains Pattern Intelligence viability across extended motion

 > **Law of Field Nutrient:**
-> Coherence cannot be created from nothing, but can be regenerated through lawful attunement to centropic Source.
+> Coherence cannot be created from nothing, but can be regenerated through lawful attunement to centropic origin.

 ### 5.3 Entropic Siphoning